fluxsauce/OpenSpree/README.markdown

 # OpenSpree

-*OpenSpree* is a fairly complete hot-seat adaptation of *[Spree!](http://cheapass.com/freegames/spree)*, a board game about looting a shopping mall, implemented in object-oriented PHP and deployed to Orchestra.io.
+*OpenSpree* is a fairly complete hot-seat adaptation of *[Spree!](http://cheapass.com/freegames/spree)*, a board game about looting a shopping mall, implemented in object-oriented PHP.

 Some minor features and edge cases are missing, but the game is playable and winnable.